fdeblasio/pokeemerald-expansion/notes.md

     - Now that Frontier mons are registered in the Pokédex, the National Pokédex is a bit less useless
 - In game trades
 - Edit max money?
+- Utilize FRLG sounds/music more
+    - Champion theme is good
+    - Maybe Wally gets his own theme?
+    - Use other encounter themes?
 - Debug menu improvements
 - Make inserting trainer sprites easier?
     - Wrapper for src/data/graphics/trainers.h?